 Ask your hotel, too; many coastal resorts organize regular events that guests can join.

 And whether you’re at home or traveling, this year’s International Coastal Cleanup will take place on September 21.

-4 easy ways to clean on your own
+Four easy ways to clean the beach on your own

 Pick it up